SSchulze1989/iRLeagueManager.Web/README.md

-Once configured the software can generated results and standings, apply penalty points and publish to your website all with the click of one button, you can generate extensive statistics and metrics spanning over years of races with minimal amount of effort and the build in reviews and stewarding system gives a home to after race disscussions about incidents and can also apply automatic penalty points based on a incident category system.
+Once configured the software can generated results and standings, apply penalty points and publish to your website all with the click of one button, you can generate extensive statistics and metrics spanning over years of races with minimal amount of effort and the build in reviews and stewarding system gives a home to after race discussions about incidents and can also apply automatic penalty points based on a incident category system.
 Finally you can either use the webapp directly to share the results with the world or if you already have a league webpage use the API to publish the data in real time.

 ## Features